hinkoulabs/ticket_crawler/README.md

 - Ensure your credentials are correct in the `credentials.js` file.
 - Adjust the URL and selectors in `crawler.js` as needed for your specific use case.
+- The sciprt is set to open browser to demonstrate all operations.
+If you need to avoid it, please change `headless` to `false` on line 50 of `crawler.js`

 ## License